 If you're on medications, ask your doctor if you should change your usual medication routine in the days before surgery.
 Tell your doctor about any over-the-counter medications, vitamins or other dietary supplements that you're taking.

 In most cases, robotic myomectomy is done as an outpatient procedure or requires one overnight hospital stay.
 Your facility may require that you have someone accompany you on the day of surgery.
 Make sure you have someone lined up to help with transportation and to be supportive.

 Before the procedure

 Robotic myomectomies are performed under general anesthesia, which means you're asleep during the surgery.
 Ask your doctor about pain medication and how it will likely be given.

 In robotic myomectomy, your surgeon accesses and removes fibroids through several small abdominal incisions.
 Sitting at a separate computer console, the surgeon controls a camera and movement of instruments attached to robotic arms.
 Some surgeons now perform single-port (one incision) robotic myomectomies.

 Using smaller incisions means you may have less pain, lose less blood and return to normal activities more quickly than with other methods of myomectomy.

 After the procedure

-After a robotic myomectomy, you may stay in the hospital for one or more nights.
+After a robotic myomectomy, you may stay in the hospital for one night.
 Your treatment team will observe your condition while you're in the hospital, control your pain and make sure you're comfortable.
-You may also get medicine to prevent infection.
 You can expect some vaginal bleeding for several days after the procedure.

-During your recovery, which typically lasts about two to three weeks, you'll need to avoid strenuous exercise and heavy lifting.
+During your recovery, which typically lasts about two to four weeks, you'll need to avoid strenuous exercise and heavy lifting.
 Your doctor may encourage walking or other light exercise.
-Your doctor can tell you when it's all right to start driving a car, resuming sexual intercourse and trying to get pregnant.
+You may return to work as soon as you feel able.
+You may resume sex as soon as you feel comfortable doing so.